nrakoski3/scrimmage/docs/source/tutorials/airsim-plugin.rst

         file.
 You can add as many Entities/quadcopters as you need, however if you are saving images from each quadcopter you will eventually see a lag in the simulation as you add more and more quadcopters.
-You can add an additional quadcopter by adding a new ``entity`` tag with count=1 in the quad-airsim-ex1.xml mission file and adding a new vehicle to the Documents/AirSim/settings.json file on the machine running Unreal/AirSim. please use unique, lowercase names for naming each vehicle.
+You can add an additional quadcopter by adding a new ``entity`` tag with count=1 in the quad-airsim-ex1.xml mission file and adding a new vehicle to the Documents/AirSim/settings.json file on the machine running Unreal/AirSim.
+Please use unique, lowercase names for naming each vehicle.

         Each new Entity you add must contain a "<sensor>AirSimSensor</sensor>" tag (and if you are using ROS an